Graduates in Neuroscience (GIN)

 Every Emory Neuroscience PhD student is invited to participate in GIN events, run for GIN office, or apply to become a student representative on a Neuroscience Program Committee or Graduate Student Council Committee.

 Annual Neuroscience Retreat

-At this event, held in the beautiful mountains of North Georgia, Neuroscience faculty and students get together to discuss issues of importance and have a blast, all in the same weekend.
+At this event, held in the beautiful surrounding of Callaway Gardens, Neuroscience faculty and students get together to discuss issues of importance and have a blast, all in the same weekend.
 Morning talks are followed by afternoon volleyball, Randy Hall's fabulous trivia contest, and a GIN-hosted party that usually lasts deep into the night.
 Faculty members have been known to demonstrate amazing breakdancing abilities at this party, so it is an event not to miss.

 Several times a semester, GIN hosts mixers where neuroscience students can socialize while enjoying excellent beer and tons of snacks.

 GIN supports the Atlanta-area campaign to raise public awareness about the value of neuroscience research by teaching lessons at local elementary schools, middle schools, and high schools, and by serving as organizers or judges for neuroscience-themed high school competitions.
 Graduate students visit schools year-round, and GIN organizes special trips to visit schools during March as part of Brain Awareness Week.